The 2020 Industry Prize, 2nd Place Winner: While I Walk, My Brother Assures My Nephew There Are Wildflowers Growing in Minneapolis by Chaun Ballard

 Paulo Freire’s Pedagogy of the Oppressed

-Chaun Ballard is an affiliate editor for Alaska Quarterly Review, a poetry reader for Prairie Schooner, a graduate of the MFA program at the University of Alaska Anchorage, and a doctoral student at the University of Lincoln Nebraska.
-His chapbook, Flight, was the winner of the 2018 Sunken Garden Poetry Prize and is published by Tupelo Press.
-His poems have appeared or are forthcoming in Narrative Magazine, Rattle, The New York Times, Tupelo Quarterly, and other literary magazines.
+Chaun Ballard is an affiliate editor for Alaska Quarterly Review, an affiliate reader for Ruminate Magazine, assistant poetry editor for Terrain.org, a graduate of the MFA Program at the University of Alaska Anchorage, and a doctoral student of poetry.
+Chaun Ballard’s chapbook, Flight, was the winner of the 2018 Sunken Garden Poetry Prize and is published by Tupelo Press.
+His poems have appeared in Narrative Magazine, Rattle, The New York Times, Terrain.org, Tupelo Quarterly, and other literary magazines.
 Chaun is the recipient of a 2019 Alaska Literary Award.
-His work has received nominations for both Best of the Net and a Pushcart Prize.
+His work has received nominations for Best New Poets, Best of the Net, and Pushcart Prizes.